ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 We highly recommend the use of NGINX Ingress Controller in your cluster.
 We provide an example configuration for an AWS EKS cluster in[k8s-cluster/options/ingress/](https://github.com/ZenhubHQ/zenhub-enterprise/tree/master/k8s-cluster/options/ingress), but this will likely need tweaks for your specific environment.

-The main requirement from the application side is that your Ingress targets the `nginx-gateway` service on port 80 or 443 for the main app, and `admin-ui` service on port 80 or 443 for the Administration Panel.
+The main requirement from the application side is:

+- Your Ingress targets the `nginx-gateway` service on port 80 or 443 for the main app
+- `admin-ui` service on port 80 or 443 for the Administration Panel
+- `devsite` service on port 80 or 443 for the GraphiQL Explorer

 There is a secondary requirement for mid-size and larger environments where the `toad-websocket` pod will need to run more than 1 replica.
-In this situation, cookie-based sticky sessions must be enabled, and a server-snippet must be used for a path rewrite.
+In this situation, cookie-based sticky sessions must be enabled, and a server snippet must be used for a path rewrite.
 We have found that NGINX Ingress supports this, hence our recommendation.

-The provided manifests expose Zenhub behind a single ClusterIP service, listening on port 80 and 443.
-You will need to setup and configure HTTPS through your Ingress (public facing SSL configuration is not within the scope of "Zenhub for Kubernetes").
+The provided manifests expose Zenhub behind a single ClusterIP service, listening on ports 80 and 443.
+You will need to set up and configure HTTPS through your Ingress (public-facing SSL configuration is not within the scope of "Zenhub for Kubernetes").

 An example of the ClusterIP definition: